LiamSwayne/FlexVideo-License/README.md

 ## FlexVideo License
 A license for video of any form, designed to enhance content protection while preserving viewer control.

+If you know of any way to improve this license, please submit a pull request!
+Once the license is released it cannot be modified!

 ## The license (rough draft, will be line-length restricted upon official release)
 ```
 In this document, the term "video" refers to any visual recording or broadcast.
 The term "this video" refers to video to which this license has been applied.